na-na-hi/renget/archive/nijidoki.md

 *[This is an anonymous document, no permission is needed to link & circulate it.]*

+%#bf3952%EDIT: after reading responses & reflecting further, I have made changes to section 7.
+I hope this can better explain the reasons this section was included - not to demonize Selen, but to suggest how !~both sides can co-exist without one being clearly 'wrong' or 'lying'~!.%%
+*- This is likely my final + only major edit since this document was created.*

 ## Selen Tatsuki/Dokibird and Nijisanji EN – a different truth
 NOTE: I am not minimizing the impact of mental illness and suicide attempts on peoples’ lives.
 Harassment & bullying are serious accusations, with severe consequences for both the accused and the accuser.
 Believing one side to be entirely truthful without the need for evidence has time and time again proven to be a mistake, yet this has happened for the past 2 weeks.

 NOTE 2: This is obviously not a conclusive document.
 I have covered some key points which are often left out of the current conversation (whether intentionally or not).
-Please be aware !~I am continuing to add sources~! - this is not finalised.

-==**[EVIDENCE LIST:](https://rentry.org/nijidoki2)**== (WIP) <- link to document solely with clips, tweets & other sources disputing 'NIJISANJI black company' claims etc.
+==**[sources:](https://rentry.org/nijidoki2)**== <- clips, tweets & other sources

 **If you have the time, please read the whole document.
 If not, here are some takeaways:**
 -	The simplistic narrative of ‘Nijisanji black company’ and Selen’s claims that she made no profit in the past year are incredibly misleading.
 Calling these out does not make someone a ‘company bootlicker’ (ANYCOLOR has many flaws), instead it demands a focus on the facts.